sous-chefs/docker/README.md

 Usage
 -----
 - Add ```depends 'docker', '~> 2.0'``` to your cookbook's metadata.rb
-- Use resources shipped in cookbook in a recipe, the same way you'd use core Chef resources (file, template, directory, package, etc).
+- Use the resources shipped in cookbook in a recipe, the same way you'd use core Chef resources (file, template, directory, package, etc).

 ```ruby